Human Papillomavirus (HPV) Guide

 Adolescents

-HPV vaccine is now recommended as a single dose on the National Immunisation Program (NIP) for boys and girls:
+HPV vaccine is now recommended as a single dose on the National Immunisation Program (NIP) for children:

 VaccineWhen is it given?Doses